MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

         Replace `<ServerInstanceName>` with the name of the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance that the database connects to.
 Replace `<TenantID>` with the tenant ID of the database.
 If you do not have a multitenant server instance, use `default`.

+        V1 extensions are indicated by the `ExtensionType : CSide`.

     <!-- In the table that appears, V1 extensions are indicated by `CSIDE` in the `Extension Type` column.-->

-        Make a note of the V1 extensions that you will uninstall because you will reinstall these later, after you upgrade the database.
     2. For each Extension V1, run this command to uninstall it:

         ```
         Uninstall-NAVApp -ServerInstance <ServerInstanceName> -Name <Name> -Version <N.N.N.N>
         ```

         Replace `<Name>` and `<N.N.N.N>` with the name and version of the Extension V1 as it appeared in the previous step.

 9. Stop the [!INCLUDE[nav_server](includes/nav_server_md.md)] instance, and close the [!INCLUDE[nav_dev_short_md](includes/nav_dev_short_md.md)].